 Ajith's Viswasam To Be Dubbed In Kannada; Will Be Titled Jagamalla

-Ajith Kumar recent Tamil film Viswasam was a blockbuster.
+Ajith Kumar's recent Tamil film Viswasam was a blockbuster.
 Not only is he adored in Tamil Nadu, but the actor has a decent fan following in Karnataka, too.
 Previously, his films Arrambam and Yennai Arindhaal were dubbed in Kannada.
 And now, Viswasam is entering the race too.
 According to the latest reports, Viswasam will be dubbed in Kannada and will be titled Jagamalla.
 Viswasam is Ajith's fourth collaboration with Siruthai Siva after Veeram, Vedalam and Vivegam.

 The film in Karnataka will be distributed by Studio Horizon and Hariyu Creations.
-What comes across interesting is the fact that Ajith is the only actor to have had four of his films dubbed in Kannada versions in the last 50 years.
+What comes across as interesting is the fact that Ajith is the only actor to have had four of his films dubbed in Kannada versions in the last 50 years.
 He has achieved this new feat beating Baahubali, which couldn't be dubbed in Kannada.

 Trade analyst Ramesh Bala Tweeted, "#Thala #Ajith is the Only Actor in the Modern Era of Indian Cinema to have 3 of his movies dubbed in Kannada.. #Dheera #Sathyadev and #Commando..
 All three did well..
 Now, he is ready with this 4th..
 ATBB #Viswasam 's Kannada dub #JagaMalla to release soon.." - (sic)